Biting critters can be a challenge, especially when summer temperatures rise and there is lots of rain.

 Why ever would you use any product containing DEET?

-For our cats and dogs you can drop one drop of pure essential oil on their collar every week
+For your cats and dogs, use one drop of pure essential oil on their collar every week

 For all the above, you will need to reapply the cream or spray